Tejas204/Tejas204/README.md

 * I'm based in Mumbai
 * You can contact me at: tejasdhopavkar2000@gmail.com
-* I'm learning React JS, ServiceNow
+* I'm learning React JS, Express JS, MongoDB
 * I like to play badminton

 ### Skills